AboutContactTermsPrivacy PolicyRefund Policy

 That is especially useful for first-time visitors.
 It makes the day feel full without forcing everything into one visual mode.

 The order matters.
-Starting in the park and moving into Seongsu usually works better than doing the reverse, because the quietest part of the day comes first.
+Starting in the park and moving into Seongsu typically works better than doing the reverse, because the quietest part of the day comes first.
 If visitors begin in Seongsu, walk heavily, and then arrive at Seoul Forest already tired, the park can feel flatter than it should.
 Used in the other direction, Seoul Forest becomes the reset and Seongsu becomes the energetic finish.

 It also helps to divide rest by setting.
 Use the park for slower sitting and open-air pauses, then leave indoor cafe time for Seongsu.
 That separation keeps picnic photos, walking photos, and cafe images from blending into one repetitive block.